ekondis/mixbench/README.md

 * OpenCL implementation: `mixbench-opencl`
 * HIP implementation: `mixbench-hip`
 * SYCL implementation: `mixbench-sycl`
+* CPU/OpenMP implementation: `mixbench-cpu`

-Thus, to build a particular implementation use the proper `CMakeLists.txt`, e.g. for the OpenCL implementation you may use the commands as follows:
+Thus, to build a particular implementation use the proper `CMakeLists.txt` residing in each subdirectory, e.g. for the OpenCL implementation you may use the commands as follows:

 ```
 mkdir build